John Henry Eldred Jr. Foundation

 Based on leadership statements and funding patterns, successful applications demonstrate:

-2. Collaborative Approach: Executive Director Mike Deetsch emphasizes the foundation's desire to be "at the table" rather than dictating solutions.
+2. Collaborative Approach: Executive Director Mike Deetsch emphasises the foundation's desire to be "at the table" rather than dictating solutions.
 Applications should demonstrate:

-• Engagement with those served in program design
+• Engagement with those served in programme design

 • Shared power and accountability with community members